 Dogs by nature have excellent health, however, they often suffer from eye diseases.
-Among the common eye diseases, blepharitis can be noted - not the most dangerous ailment, but requiring compulsory literate treatment.
-What causes blepharitis in dogs, and how can you get rid of the pet from the inflammatory process?
+Among common eye diseases can be noted blepharitis - not the most dangerous disease, but requiring mandatory competent treatment.
+What causes blepharitis in dogs, and how can you save your pet from the inflammatory process?

-In fact, the disease is a pathological process, localized around the edges of the eyelids.
-The causes of blepharitis can be very different, associated with chemical, thermal exposure or eye trauma.
+In fact, the disease is a pathological process localized at the edges of the eyelids.
+Causes of blepharitis can be very different, due to chemical, thermal effects or eye injuries.

-Also, a parasitic mite that causes demodicosis or scabies can provoke pathology.
-In addition, inflammation in this area can be the result of avitaminosis, a transferred microbial or viral disease.
+Also, a parasitic tick causing demodicosis or scabies can provoke pathology.
+In addition, inflammation in this area may be the result of vitamin deficiency, microbial or viral disease.

 Types of disease

 - Simple blepharitis.
 This form is also called "scaly" blepharitis.
-From other types it differs marked hyperemia, which is associated with an increased amount of blood.
+It differs from other types of expressed hyperemia, which is associated with an increased amount of blood.
 The edges of the inflamed eyelid are thickened, covered with grayish-whitish scales.
-Most often this type of disease accompanies inflammation of the conjunctiva.
+Most often, this type of disease is associated with conjunctival inflammation.

 - Ulcerative blepharitis.
-Eyelids in the dog swell, become covered with festering crusts.
+The eyelids of the dog are swollen, covered with festering crusts.
 Under them is an ulcerated, bleeding surface.
-The disease affects the hair follicles of the eyelashes, after which they fall out.
-The tissues in the lesion site are scarred, which subsequently causes the eyelashes to grow incorrectly, a similar pathology can cause an eyelid turn or twist.
+The disease affects the hair follicles of the eyelashes, followed by their loss.
+The tissues at the site of the lesion cicatrize, which subsequently causes the eyelashes to grow incorrectly, such a pathology can cause an inversion or twist of a century.

-- Meybomian blepharitis.
-Disease caused by dysfunction of meibomian glands, which begin to produce too much secret.
-Excess fluid penetrates into the conjunctival cavity, provoking an inflammatory process.
-With this form of blepharitis, the edges of the eyelids strongly thicken.
-If the agent of the purulent infection is localized in the meibomian gland, then there is a risk of purulent blepharitis.
+- Meybomium blepharitis.
+Disease caused by dysfunction of the meibomian glands, which begin to produce too much secretion.
+Excess fluid penetrates the conjunctival cavity, provoking an inflammatory process.
+With this form of blepharitis, the edges of the eyelids thicken greatly.
+If the causative agent of purulent infection is localized in the meibomian gland, then there is a risk of purulent blepharitis.

-- Furunculosis blepharitis.
-In people, pathology is called barley, and it occurs not only in humans.
-The causes of the disease may be different, but in any case, the inflammation is localized along the edge of the eyelids where the eyelashes grow in the animal.
-There is a profuse suppuration, which can also spread to the hair and sebaceous papillae of the eyelashes.
+- Furuncle blepharitis.
+People call pathology barley, and it occurs not only in humans.
+The causes of the disease may be different, but in any case, the inflammation is localized on the edge of the eyelids, where the eyelashes grow in the animal.
+There is profuse suppuration, which can also spread to the hair and greasy papillae of the eyelashes.

-Regardless of the type of blepharitis, the pathology is characterized by pronounced symptomatology.
-Inflammation can occur both on one and at once on both eyelids.
+Regardless of the type of blepharitis, pathology is characterized by pronounced symptoms.
+Inflammation can occur on one or both eyelids.

-- strong puffiness - the eyelid increases in size, swells, may hang over the eye; can completely cover the eye, the dog can not open it;
+- severe swelling - eyelid increases in size, swells, may hang over the eye; can completely close an eye, the dog has no opportunity to open it;

 - loss of cilia;

-- a strong itch - the pet tries to get rid of it, scratches the eyes, damaging the affected areas, and as a result - the infection gets into the wound, an abundant purulent discharge follows from the eyes;
+- severe itching - the pet is trying to get rid of it, scratching its eyes, damaging the affected areas, and as a result - an infection gets into the wounds, plentiful discharge from the eyes follows;

-- there is often a turning of the century - cilia can get inside, rub against the corneal layer and conjunctiva of the eye, damaging the surface, this leads to the development of keratoconjunctivitis.
+- the eyelid wrap is often observed - cilia can get inside, rub on the corneal layer and conjunctiva of the eye, damaging the surface, such as the development of keratoconjunctivitis.

-If the disease is not treated in a timely manner, eventually the cornea begins to become ulcerated.
-In this case, chances are high that the animal will completely lose sight.
+If the disease is not treated promptly, then over time, the cornea begins to become covered with ulcerations.
+In this case, the chances are high that the animal's vision is completely gone.

-Sometimes with blepharitis the dog can often blink, or, conversely, do not open the eye with a sick eyelid.
-With the strongest swelling, another situation is likely, when the swollen tissue does not allow the eye to close.
-This phenomenon leads to the drying of the cornea and the patient feels a strong discomfort.
-With complication of blepharitis, the dog can develop conjunctivitis, keratitis.
+Sometimes when blepharitis dog can often blink, or, conversely, not open the eyes with a sore eyelid.
+With the strongest edema, another situation is likely when the swollen tissue does not allow the eye to close.
+This phenomenon leads to the drying of the cornea and the patient feels severe discomfort.
+With a complication of blepharitis, the dog may develop conjunctivitis, keratitis.

-The main method of treating the disease in dogs is the use of drugs intended for topical application.
-It is used as a therapy for all types of blepharitis.
+The main method of treating a disease in dogs is the use of drugs intended for topical use.
+It is used as therapy for all types of blepharitis.

 The scheme includes the following activities:

-- Crusts and scales covering the edges of the eyelids are gently swabbed and removed.
-For the procedure, you will need cotton discs, saline solution, vaseline oil or a solution of furacilin.
-Remove the soaked tissue with a sterile material.
+- Crusts and scales covering the edges of the eyelids, gently soak and remove.
+The procedure will require cotton pads, saline, liquid paraffin, or Furacilin solution.
+Remove the soaked tissue with sterile material.

-- To eliminate the inflammatory process, the ointment - hydrocortisone or Dexamethasone - is applied to the affected eyelid.
+- To eliminate the inflammatory process ointment is applied to the affected eyelid - hydrocortisone or dexamethasone.

-- If pathology is provoked by pathogens, use antibiotic-containing drugs, for example, tetracycline ointment.
+- If the pathology is provoked by pathogenic microorganisms, use antibiotic-containing products, for example, tetracycline ointment.

-- When blepharitis is caused by infection with parasites, the use of the Metronidazole gel is prescribed.
+- When blepharitis is caused by parasitic infection, the use of Metronidazole gel is prescribed.

-It is worth considering that often the inflammation of the century is not an independent disease, but only a secondary manifestation of the underlying disease.
+It should be borne in mind that the inflammation of the century is often not an independent disease, but only a secondary manifestation of the underlying disease.

-The most common way to get rid of a pet from blepharitis can be using antibacterial and anti-inflammatory drugs.
-If the ailment is associated with a congenital anomalous structure of the eyelid, simple surgical intervention is performed that solves this problem.
-When the inflammation is caused by an allergy, it is necessary to exclude the contact of the pet with the allergen for recovery.
+Most often, you can rid the pet of blepharitis using antibacterial and anti-inflammatory drugs.
+If the disease is associated with a congenital anomalous structure of the century, a simple surgical intervention is performed that solves this problem.
+When inflammation is caused by allergies, to recover, it is necessary to exclude the contact of the pet with the allergen.

-Blepharitis is a disease that affects the tender skin of the eyelid's age.
-It is not contagious and with a competent approach it is quickly cured.
-From the owner it is required to take the pet to the vet in time, and then to treat it, according to the prescribed scheme.
+Blepharitis is a disease that affects the delicate skin of the eyelid of the pet.
+It is not contagious and, if properly managed, is quickly cured.
+The owner is required to take the pet to the veterinarian in time, and then treat it according to the prescribed scheme.